(E204CW Revised 03/08/2017)

 "Data" means any commercially available digital dataset(s), including, but not limited to, geographic vector data, raster data reports, or associated tabular attributes, that Esri bundles with other Esri Offerings or delivers independently.
 Data excludes any Content that persons other than Esri employees, suppliers, or contractors may directly contribute to Esri's website.

 "Deliverables" means anything that Esri delivers to a Customer as a result of performance of Professional Services other than Products, Training, or Maintenance.
-Deliverables may include, but are not limited to, consulting services, software code, dynamic link libraries (DLLs), and programs delivered on any media provided in source, object, or executable code format(s), inclusive of backups, updates, or merged copies; methods, techniques, or know-how; technical assistance, processes, formulas, or algorithms; designs; data dictionaries and models; compilations; schematics; documentation; specifications; drawings; flowcharts; briefings; or test or quality control procedures.
+Deliverables may include, but are not limited to, consulting services, customized training curriculums, software code, dynamic link libraries (DLLs), and programs delivered on any media provided in source, object, or executable code format(s), inclusive of backups, updates, or merged copies; methods, techniques, or know-how; technical assistance, processes, formulas, or algorithms; designs; data dictionaries and models; compilations; schematics; documentation; specifications; drawings; flowcharts; briefings; or test or quality control procedures.

 "Esri Managed Cloud Services" or "EMCS" means a single-tenant hardware, Software, Data and network platform, and related system monitoring and support services that Esri provides to house and make Customer Content available to Customer or Customer's end users via the Internet.